-Diabetes isn’t a serious illness
+5. Diabetes isn’t a serious illness

-This illness is quite serious.
-The fact that diabetes can’t kill you doesn’t mean that it doesn’t cause complications.
+The fact that diabetes can’t kill you, doesn’t mean that it doesn’t cause serious complications.
 If you don’t take the appropriate measures to control the problem, you run the risk of the following:

 - Developing heart conditions

 - Amputation of a limb